LuuViKhanh/AWS-internship-report/content/4-EventParticipated/4.5-Event5/_index.md

 ### Results Achieved

-- Clearly understood the role of Security in AWS Well-Architected and how to apply the 5 pillars to real systems.
+- Learned more about the role of Security in AWS Well-Architected and how to apply the 5 pillars to real systems.
 - Grasped modern IAM models with Identity Center, SCP, and Permission Boundaries.
 - Learned how to use incident detection services like GuardDuty, CloudTrail, and Security Hub.
 - Gained practical understanding of Incident Response processes and automation using Lambda/Step Functions.